open-compass/ANAH/README.md

 You have to follow the prompt in our paper to annotate the hallucination.
 Note that ANAH and ANAH-v2 use completely different prompts.

+We recommand you to use the more advanced annotator ANAH-v2 and its prompt can be found [here](https://github.com/open-compass/ANAH/blob/main/prompt_v2.py).

 The models follow the conversation format of InternLM2-chat, with the template protocol as:

 ```python